You may have heard this quip, or something like it: Don’t tell me what you value, show me your budget and I’ll tell you what you value.

 “Without a budget, you have no measuring stick to evaluate your goals and performance.”

-Overall, small business owners may be shortchanging their businesses’ potential by skipping a budget.
+Overall, half of small business owners may be shortchanging their businesses’ potential by skipping a budget.

-The larger a business is, the more likely it is to have a budget.
+The smaller the business, the less likely it is to have a budget.

-As a business grows, though, a budget provides vital direction.
+Other experts say that as a business grows, a budget provides vital direction.

 “As a business goes from $1 million to $5 million to $10 million to $20 million – at some point, you have to create a budget because you don’t know where that ship is sailing,” Molitor said.
 “Before you could see ahead of you, but the bigger you get – you’re going to get hit with surprises.”